kaliypsocraft/something-awesome/crypto/substitution_1/substitution_1.md

-# CTF Write-Up: [Challenge Name]
+# CTF Write-Up: [Substitution 1][Cryptography]

 ## Description
-A brief description of the challenge, including its title, type (e.g., web, crypto, pwn)
+>A message has come in but it seems to be all scrambled.
+Luckily it seems to have the key at the beginning.
+Can you crack this substitution cipher?

 ## Flag
 The flag you obtained after solving the challenge. (e.g., `picoCTF{example_flag}`)